Richardson Memorial Hall

 Renovation

-Richardson Memorial Hall's renovation started in Fall 2021.
+Richardson Memorial Hall's renovation started in Fall 2021 with the school planning to host classes in Spring 2025, provided that remaining work on the building proceeds as scheduled.
 To learn more about the renovation project, visit our Renovation FAQ page and scroll below to the Related links.

 RELATED